Understanding points (HP, XP, AP, GP, PP)

-Students also earn GP automatically when they level up (Free and Premium) or when their pets complete training quests (Premium).
+Students also earn GP automatically when they level up (Free and Premium) or when their pets complete training missions (Premium).

 PP (Power Points)

 Every student starts out at Level 1.
 Each time they level up, they also earn a Power Point.
 Students can use their PP to learn new powers.